 by Shannon Foreman | Jul 6, 2018

-Tokelahoma, where the weed comes sweeping down the plain!
+Tokelahoma, where the weed comes sweeping down the plains!

-Now, according to section 1 subsection D of SQ 788 it states that the medical marijuana license will be valid for two years, and the fee will be 100$.
-If you are on Medicaid, Medicare, or SoonerCare (Oklahoma based state insurance) the application fee will be 20$.
+Now, according to section 1 subsection D of SQ 788, the medical marijuana license will be valid for two years, and the fee will be $100.
+If you are on Medicaid, Medicare, or SoonerCare (Oklahoma based state insurance) the application fee will be $20.
 It also states that the Oklahoma State Department of Health shall publish an application that is on their website, in an easy to find location.
 No seriously, that’s almost verbatim what it says.
-Now according to section 1 subsection E, it recognizes other sates medical marijuana licenses.
-So, if you are a med patient here in Colorado, you can take a trip to the good ol’ south and still get your medication.
-Only negative part is: it’s a 100$ for the temp license, but it lasts 30 days.
+Now according to section 1 subsection E, it recognizes other states' medical marijuana licenses.
+So, if you are a med patient here in Colorado, you can take a trip to the good ole’ south and still get your medication.

-Something that really caught my eyes is in Section 1 subsection K. A caregiver license would be made available for qualified caregivers of a MMJ patient, this would give the caregiver the same rights as the MMJ license holder.
-The criteria don’t seem to crazy; proof of the MMJ license status and homebound status.
-That they are the designated caregiver of the MMJ patient.
-And of course, they must be 18.
+Something that really caught my eye is Section 1 subsection K. A caregiver license will be made available for qualified caregivers of a medical marijuana patient.
+This would give the caregiver the same rights as the MMJ license holder.
+The criteria doesn't seem too crazy: proof of the MMJ license status and homebound status, that they are the designated caregiver of the MMJ patient, and of course, they must be 18.

-I think this bill is lax, but effective.
+I think this bill is lax but effective.
 I’m excited for the patients that can get the medicine they need legally.
-And I’m excited for the economic and employment benefits.
-The current unemployment rate in Oklahoma is 4%, as of march of 2018.
+I’m excited about the economic and employment benefits.
+The current unemployment rate in Oklahoma is 4%, as of March, 2018.
 Let’s hope this opens up job opportunities!